TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 The actuator of the specified type and index must exist on the server for this command to succeed, otherwise an error will occur at run time.
 The script check procedure will not fail if the specific actuator does not exist because it can't predict what actuators will come into existence upon a run-time call to get_actuators so it is up to the script writer to ensure these will exist at run time to avoid error.
 To find out if an actuator exists, do a get_actuators command to refresh the local list of extant actuators from the server's data, then do either an act_getname or act_getid command (which see).

+### undef_var

+undef_var <varname>

+This destroys a user-defined variable (including an array) and deletes any information it contained.

+<varname> - a string constant defining the name of the variable or array to be destroyed.
+This is case sensitive and must pertain to a extant user-defined variable or array (not a system variable).

+**Note**: This command works for arrays of size > 1 as well as single variables.
+When operating on an array only supply the base name and do not use dereferencing brackets.
+This is the only occasion, other than with def_var, where an array of size > 1 can (and must) be used without dereferencing brackets.

+**Note**: This allows you to use system resources (in particular, RAM) more efficiently by giving variables temporally limited scope.
+Bear in mind, however, that for the duration in which a variable exists it will always have global scope.
+For mote details about variable scope rules see p.24 .
+For example you can create a set of temporary variables to act as 'arguments' to pass values to a function that expects those variables and then undefine those variables at the end of the function just before the function returns.
+Alternatively you can define a set of variables at the beginning of a function to act as temporary working variables and then undefine them just before you return from the function.
+However, unlike in other languages, these temporary variables are not 'automatic' or limited in global scope.
+You can also define a large array for reading in data and then undefine that array when it is no longer needed.
+It will be entirely up to the PCS programmer to establish and stick to a valid protocol for defining, using and destroying those variables.

+**Note**: The script checker part of the interpreter imposes certain restrictions on the use of variables and their existence.
+For details see the dedicated section on that topic on page 24 .

+**Note**: In general, problems may occur if you use def_var, def_array or undef_var inside loops or blocks of code that are conditionally accessed (by do_if, else or any block that is the target of a conditional jump etc.).
+Such usage is not forbidden and may well pass the syntax checking phase (where conditions are not evaluated and jumps or loops are not enacted) but may results in errors or unforeseen behaviour during run time.
+Sometimes such placement may be desirable but it is left to the programmer to determine when this is appropriate according to their intended logic.
+For example, it is almost never a good idea to use these commands inside a loop_while loop but it might be acceptable if you need to read large amounts of data into an array from a file and the size of that array might need to change on each iteration of the loop.
+In such cases using def_array for dynamic allocation of the array to the appropriate size followed, after reading and using the data, by undef_var before the loop repeats might be a resource efficient way to code this and would be perfectly safe provided the loop can never be exited by a non-local jump that comes between def_array and undef_var.

+**Note**: By using the def_array -> undef_var -> def_array sequence you can effect dynamic re-sizing of an array at run time.
+See the notes in the description of def_array for more detail.

 ### update_gui_coords

 update_gui_coords